-The school psychology program degrees (Ed.S., Ph.D.) are accredited by the National Association of School Psychologists (NASP) and the American Psychological Association (APA).
+The school psychology program degrees (Ed.S., Ph.D.) are approved by the National Association of School Psychologists (NASP).
+The Ph.D. degree is accredited by the American Psychological Association (APA).

-There are two concentrations in Educational Psychology, general educational psychology and school psychology, with the following degree options.
+There are two concentrations in Educational Psychology, general educational psychology and school psychology, with the following degree options:

-- 1. The Master of Science (M.S.) degree with concentrations in general educational psychology and school psychology (psychometry, a non-terminal degree) - 2.
+- 1. The Master of Science (M.S.) degree with concentrations in general educational psychology, school psychometry (non-terminal), or applied behavior analysis. - 2.
 The Educational Specialist (Ed.S.) degree with a major in Education and concentration in school psychology.
-The Ed.S. degree is the minimum requirement to work as a school psychologist - 3.
-Doctor of Philosophy (PhD.) degree with concentrations in general educational psychology and school psychology
+The Ed.S. degree is the minimum requirement to work as a school psychologist. - 3.
+Doctor of Philosophy (Ph.D.) degree with concentrations in general educational psychology and school psychology.